Differences Between Online Poker And Live Poker

 Win Rates

 Despite the convenience and speed favouring internet poker, live poker has proved to be more lucrative than online.
 Players in live games generally generate a much better poker win rate than online.
 The softness of games in live poker is undeniable.
-A strong regular who beats NL $50 online can transfer those skills to crush games much bigger in live poker rooms.
+Live poker players have less patience and prone to weak passive plays like open-limping.
+A strong regular who beats NL $25 online can transfer those skills to crush games much bigger in live poker rooms.

-In addition to their raw poker skills, you can manipulate the game more to your favour using skills like tells, reading people and table chit chat to further improve your win rate.
+In addition to their raw poker skills, you can manipulate the game more to your favour using skills like tells, reading people and table chit chat to further improve your earnings.

 Online poker does continue to offer bonuses to new players and existing players alike.
 This is something live poker games don’t and won’t ever offer.
-The same is true for rakeback.
 These are incentives internet poker sites offer players to continue playing with them.
 Whilst bonuses are nowhere near as juicy as other casino games, they do still offer ways to boost your bankroll with little effort.
 These come in the form of matched deposit, reload bonuses and no deposit bonuses.
 Loyalty schemes are also popular among poker sites as a way to retain players.
-Read our coral poker review to learn more.

 Rakeback are schemes that offer players the opportunity to claim some of the rake that they’ve contributed.
 It’s a brilliant way to improve ones bankroll and increase profits.
 Live cardrooms can’t compete with online poker in this regard.
 They have so few tables and the admin required is just impossible.
 The online sites can offer this service as they have automated dealer and are not paying staff wages to deal.